Whiteknight/Acquaintance/README.md

 The other type of thread that the message bus can have is a "Dedicated" worker.
 These are threads which are created on demand and are addressed by ID.
 Dedicated workers are useful in situations where the subscriber has resources which are not thread-safe, but need to process requests or events from multiple sender threads.
-Instead of setting up an expensive lock mechanism, we can a single dedicated worker thread to handle these requests.
+Instead of setting up an expensive lock mechanism, we can use a single dedicated worker thread to handle these requests.

     // First, ask the IMessageBus to start a dedicated worker thread: